 Identity and Embodied Practice: Gender and Jewish Ritual Objects

-Looking back, many aspects of my exchange with Rabbi Gerber stand out.
+Looking back, many aspects of the exchange stand out.
 First, it took a male rabbi’s encouragement for me to adopt these practices.
-This distinction should not belittle all that Rabbi Gerber’s guidance means to me; he has been one of my greatest mentors, and my journey would not be the same without his support.
-However, it remains salient that, at the time, I had very few female role models in religious Jewish spaces.
-Today, I am grateful to be friends with a number of intelligent, feminist Jewish women and to have Jewish role models of all gender identities, but that has not always been the case.
+At the time, I had very few female role models in religious Jewish spaces.
+Today, I am grateful to be friends with a number of intelligent, feminist Jewish women and to have Jewish role models of all gender identities, but this has not always been the case.
 Second, I understood at the time that religious objects communicated messages about social dynamics; not seeing other people who looked like me wearing tallit influenced my (lack of) practice, and the desire to send a message of solidarity to other female Jews and of encouragement to younger girls motivated me to wear tallit.

 While literature about gender and halakha exists, much of it focuses on analyzing Jewish texts or constructing a feminist understanding of Judaism.
 Some people have written articles about gender and Jewish ritual objects, and Talia Nudell recently wrote a master’s thesis about tallitot in Conservative/Masorti Judaism.
 All of these pieces enhanced my understanding but did not fully answer the questions that most fascinated me: When women and gender non-conforming individuals wear tallit, tefillin, and/or kippot—objects traditionally worn by cisgender men—do these objects become degendered, or do non-male individuals end up performing as male?
 How do perceptions of gender and community norms affect the ritual experience of the individual wearing the object(s)?